Frank-Krick/fr-pmx-cmd-router/README.md

 ## Group Channels

 The supported 4 Group Channels are currently mapped to a  Behringer CMD-1 DJ Controller.
-The controller uses midi channel 5.
+The controller uses midi channel 5, but the channel is ignored.

 |Pot Row 0|Out 1|Out 2|Cue Vol|Cue Mix|
 |---|---|---|---|---|